California bill advances with careful messaging

 California’s bill AB420 to end prison-based gerrymandering is rapidly advancing in the Senate.
 It passed the House and, as of last week, the Committee of Elections and Constitutional Amendments.
 It is in the Committee on Appropriations now.

 I suspect that the bill is advancing so quickly largely because of the very careful messaging from the chief sponsor, Rep. Mike Davis (D-Los Angeles).
-In this NBC interview he clearly explains at around 03:12 why prison-based gerrymandering violates California law.
+In this NBC interview he clearly explains why prison-based gerrymandering violates California law.

 The video demonstrates that Rep. Davis is taking care to make sure that people do not misunderstand the purpose of his bill:

 “Election Code 2025 of the California Constitution indicates that

 California’s preference is to have inmates counted, for the purpose of

 redistricting, where they live, not where they’re incarcerated.

 Unfortunately, California has been counting prisoners for the purpose

 of redistricting where they are incarcerated.
 The unintended